Turn Up the Butterfly Bass!

 and like the philosophers with their heads packed with thoughts,

-Is the universe full of ins or outs,
+is the universe full of ins or outs,

-We could bloom into the feline ferocity of lions and tigers,
+We could bloom into beauty and grace

-We might get splashed in the chalky blood of an albino liger,
+we might get splashed in the chalky blood of an albino liger,

-or get lucky with the lottery and
+or get lucky with the lottery

-be showered in a lifetime of Calvin Klein clothes.
+and be showered in a lifetime of Calvin Klein clothes.

 We might flip on the flashy charisma switch